Configuration

 https

-When the setting is "https" the server serve https only if their is a valid sslCert and sslKey setting.
-If these settings are blank, the server will serve http, but will print links to the client with "https://".
-This has some ramifications for running the server behind a proxy
+When the setting is https, the server serves https only if there is a valid sslCert and sslKey setting.
+If these settings are blank, then the server will serve http but will print links to the client with https://.
+This has some ramifications for running the server behind a proxy.

 mongoServer